-To enable it go to Settings -> Battery saver (Power management) -> Find power saving mode (enable the slider)
+To enable it go to Settings -> Battery saver (Power management) -> Find power saving mode (tap on the toggle).

-To enable it, go to Settings -> Battery -> Tap to enable the Low power mode
+To enable it, go to Settings -> Battery -> Tap on the toggle next to Low Power Mode

 Remove unnecessary home screen widgets and live wallpaper